C17H26N2O/MATH-4710--Pandas-Data-Cleaning-and-Analysis/task.md

 3. Create two subsets:
    - `usa_sales`: orders where customer country is 'USA'
    - `canada_sales`: orders where customer country is 'Canada'

-#### **Part 5: Data Sorting**
-1. Find the top 10 transactions with the highest sales amount in the North American market
-2. Perform multi-level sorting by customer ID and sale date
-3. Find the 10 most recent transactions (sorted by date in descending order)

 #### **Part 6: Data Merging**
 1. Perform a left join between filtered North American sales data and product data
 2. Perform a left join between the result and customer data to create a complete dataset